SouravShellAI/my-first-repo/README.md

 # My First Repository

-Hi, I’m **Sourav Mondal**, a B.Tech CSE student currently diving into Python with a strong interest in Artificial Intelligence and Machine Learning.
+Hi, I’m **Sourav Mondal** here, a B.Tech CSE student currently diving into Python with a strong interest in Artificial Intelligence and Machine Learning.

 This repository marks the beginning of my development journey.
 Here, I’ll be:
 - Practicing Python fundamentals